-There are also housing facilities specifically for graduate students.
-The Rolling Hills Graduate Apartment Complex can accommodate up to 373 graduate students in fully furnished single and quad rooms.
-The Cultural Living Center has 135 furnished single and double apartments for upper-level undergraduate and graduate students.
+There are also housing facilities at the Rolling Hills Complex that can accommodate up to 373 students in fully furnished single and quad rooms.
+The Cultural Living Center has 135 furnished single and double apartments for upper-level students.

-University Park Plaza, just to the south of the Health Professions Division (HPD) complex, has 173,000 square feet of space with 137,000 square feet devoted to university office and classroom space.
-This includes the Lifelong Learning Institute, a 100-station microcomputer laboratory, a videoconferencing room, a state-of-the-art nursing simulation lab, and the NSU Bookstore.
+University Park Plaza, just to the south of the Health Professions Division (HPD) complex, has 173,000 square feet of space and will be the location of a new hospital built by HCA East Florida, which will replace Plantation General Hospital.